Configure PostgreSQL#

 configuration template, under thecontext

-mapping:If you need more connections, set
+mapping:If you need more or fewer than 100 connections, set

 max_connections